 By and large, though, professional locums with a highly accommodating attitude are likely to find themselves in demand, and that affords them the luxury of choice.
 The choice to fit work around their lives, and not vice versa.
 The choice to avoid the things they’d rather avoid.

 Choice is a wonderful thing.
-A locum has to be good to build it, and it doesn’t come within 24 hours.
+It doesn’t come within 24 hours.
 But it’s an aspirational property of locuming, which simply doesn’t exist within a static employment.

 Job security: eggs in many baskets.
 It might, at first thought, seem odd to associate locum work with job security.
 Employment for a locum does, after all, depend entirely on establishments being short of staff.
 However, hiring locums is a very sound economical policy for businesses, and that means static employment can be much more vulnerable to adversity than the classic locum situation.
 The picture conforms to the “eggs and baskets” rule.

 With all eggs in one basket, a lost basket means major upheaval.
 But with eggs distributed into fifty baskets, a lost basket has very little impact – if any at all.
 In other words, a pharmacist becoming redundant in a static role faces a crisis.
 A pharmacist becoming redundant in one of fifty establishments she or he visits as a locum, can probably compensate and write off the issue almost instantly.

 It’s the build-up of options that gives a good locum such power.

 The effect of variety on emotional state.
 It’s easy to underestimate how much day-to-day change figures in our happiness, because we tend to attribute emotional ups and downs to very specific, individual events.
 But variety is truly the spice of life.
 A lifestyle that always promises something new can have an extremely positive effect on personal happiness, and with locum work, there’s something new around every corner.